BlueBubbleWei/SDCND/Term1-P3-Behavioral-Cloning/Project3_BehavioralCloning_writeup.md

-#**Behavioral Cloning**
+#**Behavioral Cloning Project**

 ##Writeup - Submitted by Deepak Mane

 ---

-**Behavioral Cloning Project**

 The goals / steps taken to completed this Project are as follows:
-* Used the simulator to collect data of good driving behavior [ Provided by Udacity from [here](https://github.com/udacity/self-driving-car-sim)
+* Used the simulator to collect data of good driving behavior [ Provided by Udacity from [here] ](https://github.com/udacity/self-driving-car-sim)
 * Saved the Data on Local system under ~/Desktop/data
-* Validated the mimium dependences for running the Project like (Python3, TensorFlow, Keras, Numpy, OpenCV)
+* Validated the mimium dependences (CarND Term1 Starter Kit as reference) for running the Project like (Python3, TensorFlow, Keras, Numpy, OpenCV)
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Built, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+* Trained and validated the model with a training and validation set on both the Tracks
-* Test that the model successfully drives around track one without leaving the road
+* Tested that the model successfully drives around track one without leaving the road.
+Attempted to test the car to Run on track two but it was not successful.
+Posted below few findings about it.
-* Summarize the results with a written report
+* Summarized the results with a written report as Below

 [//]: # (Image References)